Excitonic bound states in the continuum in van der Waals heterostructure metasurfaces

 \keywords{exciton, Purcell factor, metasurface, bound state in the continuum, quasi-normal mode}

 {\it Introduction}.---The strong excitonic response of semiconductor materials plays a pivotal role in advancing nanophotonics and nonlinear optics.
 Alongside excitons in semiconductor quantum wells, modern two-dimensional (2D) materials offer much stronger excitonic responses, enabling a wide range of novel optical phenomena.
 In particular, van der Waals (vdW) monolayers, such as transition metal dichalcogenides~\cite{manzeli20172d}, hexagonal boron nitride~\cite{cassabois2022exciton}, and topological insulators~\cite{xiang2021giant}, provide distinct advantages in photonics~\cite{lin2022engineering}, including large excitonic binding energies, high oscillator strengths, giant optical anisotropy~\cite{ermolaev2021giant,slavich2024exploring}, and tunable optical properties~\cite{wang2018colloquium}.
-These characteristics make vdW materials an ideal platform for sub-diffraction optical cavities, nanophotonic circuits, single-photon sources, and room-temperature polaritonic components.
+These characteristics make vdW materials an ideal platform for sub-diffraction optical cavities, nanophotonic circuits, single-photon sources, and room-temperature polaritonic components~\cite{epstein2020highly}.

 The integration of vdW monolayers with resonant metasurfaces significantly enhances light-matter interactions, enabling the realization of new photonic phenomena.
-The presence of Mie resonances and {\it bound states in the continuum} (BICs) in metasurface spectrum~\cite{koshelev2020dielectric} enables room-temperature boson condensation, polariton lasing, and ultra-high nonlinear responses~\cite{koshelev2018strong,verre2019transition,kravtsov2020nonlinear, ardizzone2022polariton,zograf2024combining}.
-The recently suggested and experimentally demonstrated concept of {\it vdW heterostructure metasurfaces}~\cite{sortino2024van} provides a deeper integration of excitonic materials with resonant nanostructures, opening exciting avenues for ultrathin optical devices with atomic-scale precision~\cite{xu2025spatiotemporal,danielsen2025fourier}
+The presence of Mie resonances and {\it bound states in the continuum} (BICs) in metasurface spectrum~\cite{koshelev2020dielectric} enables room-temperature boson condensation, polariton lasing, and ultra-high nonlinear responses~\cite{koshelev2018strong,verre2019transition,kravtsov2020nonlinear, ardizzone2022polariton,zograf2024combining,zograf2025ultrathin,ling2024nonlinear,tonkaev2024nonlinear}.
+The recent concept of {\it vdW heterostructure metasurfaces}~\cite{sortino2024van} provides a deeper integration of excitonic materials with resonant nanostructures, opening exciting avenues for ultrathin optical devices with atomic-scale precision~\cite{xu2025spatiotemporal,danielsen2025fourier}